cagan/faceit-microservices/Readme.md

 - Type: ```docker-compose -f docker/docker-compose.yml up -d```
 - You can see the logs running: ```docker-compose -f docker/docker-compose.yml logs -f```

+## To Install Cloud Version:
+Go to root project.
+- Type: ```docker-compose up -d```
+- You can access user-service through API gateway, and port is: 9000

+**Note**: If edge service will fail after running command, please try again and it will work.

 ### For Building Maven Project:
 - Change application-dev.properties for your local environment.
 You can use docker-compose-local.yaml file for local environments.
 - Run this command to build the project ```./mvnw spring-boot:run -Dspring-boot.run.profiles=dev```